awsdocs/amazon-mwaa-user-guide/doc_source/configuring-dag-folder.md

 If this is the first time you're adding the folder to your Amazon S3 bucket, you'll also need to specify the path to the folder on the Amazon MWAA console\.
 You only need to complete this step once\.

 **Note**
 You do not need to include the `airflow.cfg` configuration file in your DAG folder\.
 You can override the default Apache Airflow configurations from the Amazon MWAA console\.
-For more information, see [Amazon MWAA Apache Airflow configuration options](configuring-env-variables.md)\.
+For more information, see [Apache Airflow configuration options](configuring-env-variables.md)\.

+## Testing DAGs using the Amazon MWAA CLI utility<a name="working-dag-folder-cli-utility"></a>
++ The command line interface \(CLI\) utility replicates an Amazon Managed Workflows for Apache Airflow \(MWAA\) environment locally\.
++ The CLI builds a Docker container image locally that’s similar to an Amazon MWAA production image\.
+This allows you to run a local Apache Airflow environment to develop and test DAGs, custom plugins, and dependencies before deploying to Amazon MWAA\.
++ To run the CLI, see the [aws\-mwaa\-local\-runner](https://github.com/aws/aws-mwaa-local-runner) on GitHub\.

 ## Uploading DAG code to Amazon S3<a name="configuring-dag-folder-uploading"></a>